 8. It’s the new frontier

 In any field, new frontiers are both challenging and exciting.
 Genres and techniques that don’t exist today will bloom from this new medium.
-Hiring any video crew is a big commitment, but hiring one with vision in a brand new speciality is a real leap of faith.
+Hiring any video crew is a big commitment, but hiring one with vision in a brand new specialty is a real leap of faith.
 Crew Connection makes it easier by offering only vetted crews with a solid work history and quality demo reels.
 If you’re ready to dive in, so are they.

 About Crew Connection